uf-mil-archive/PropaGator/server_interaction/readme.md

 Where nh is a node handle

 If communication with the server fails.
 We will retry to establish connection 5 times and then stop trying.
-If starting the run fails, all subsequent requests will fail by default since the server will refuse the requests even if connection if established.
-If this were to happen, the return objects from the services will not have fields and will return None instead.
-In the mission an AtributeError will be raised.
-EXCEPT IT! this will allow the mission to keep on going even though communication with the server failed.
-Again, anywhere you expect to yield a field from the server, except this error.
-Examples are shown below.
+If starting the run fails, all subsequent requests will fail by default since the server will refuse the requests even if connection is established.

 The .interact() method takes in the server URL/IP address and the course that is being attempted.
 Example: